Changes and additions to the Mapping Rules

 See 3.8.2.1.1.3.

-• Clarified that the Exit attribute is assigned to lanes used for parking cars or as driveways to yards provided they are marked as a “traffic island”.
+• Clarified that the Exit attribute is also assigned to lanes used for parking cars or as driveways to yards provided they are marked as a “traffic island”.

 See 3.3.2.7.4.